 Section 1: Hidatsas

 Originally, there were three distinct Hidatsa groups.
 They were the Awatixa (ah wah TEE ha), the Awaxawi (ah wah HAH wee), and the Hidatsa-proper.
 The three groups were related to each other by language and customs.
 Over time, the three different groups joined together.
-They migrated from the east, near Devils Lake, to the Missouri River where they lived in earthlodge villages.
+They migrated to the Missouri River where they lived in earthlodge villages.
 (See Image 1.)

 Hidatsa earthlodges were built and owned by the women.
 The houses could be either flat-roofed or domed.
 People liked to sit on the roofs of the houses to watch ceremonies or to socialize with friends.
 The large summer houses were abandoned in winter when the Hidatsas moved to the wooded river banks to live in smaller lodges.